Eircom Park

-By January 2001, the projected costs of the project had "double[d]", and all plans for Eircom Park were subsequently abandoned.
+By January 2001, the projected costs of the project had doubled, and all plans for Eircom Park were subsequently abandoned.
 The FAI instead gave its support to the government-backed Stadium Ireland project.
 However, as plans for Stadium Ireland fell through by September 2002, it was instead decided to redevelop Lansdowne Road into the Aviva Stadium, which opened in 2010.